clientIO/joint/README.md

 Run installation
 ```
 npm install
-bower install
 ```
-This will install all npm and bower dependencies as well as run a full build.
+This will install all npm dependencies as well as run a full build.

 ### Tests